Argelbargel/vault-raft-snapshot-agent/README.md

 ## Command-Line Options and Logging

-Most of the agents' configuration is done via it's [configuration-file or environment variables](#configuration).
+Most of the agents' configuration is done via its [configuration-file or environment variables](#configuration).
 The location of a custom configuration-file and logging are specified via the command-line:

 | Long option             | Short option  | Description                                                                                                                                                                 |